Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: weak gravitational lensing and intrinsic alignments

 Angular momentum is generated by a torque exerted by the ambient large-scale structure onto the protogalactic halo, a mechanism called tidal torquing \citep{white_angular_1984,barnes_angular_1987,schaefer_review:_2009,stewart_angular_2013}.
 For Gaussian random fields the auto-correlation of angular momenta is given by \citep{lee_galaxy_2001}

+The free parameter $A$ determines the strength of the coupling between alignment and tidal torque.
 Since the correlation is determined by the traceless part of the shear tensor $\hat\Phi_{\alpha\beta}$ the resulting effect is clearly due to orientation effects only.
 For a Gaussian distribution $p(\hat{L}|\hat{\Phi}_{\alpha\beta})\mathrm{d}\hat{L}$ and the use of eq.~(\ref{eq:ellipticity_angular}) one can express the ellipticity in terms of the tidal field

 Correlations in the ellipticities can thus be traced back to the 4-point function of the shear field, which is given in eq.~(\ref{eq:fourpoint}).
 For keeping a correct relative normalisation of the shape correlations, we scale the resulting angular ellipticity spectra $C^{\mathrm{s},II}_{ij}(\ell)$ with the squared number of spiral galaxies $n_s^2$.
 It is remarkable that the shapes of spiral galaxies in the quadratic alignment model are in fact sensitive to tidal shear components parallel to the line of sight, in fact, those components determine the magnitude of the alignment effect, in contrast to the alignment of elliptical galaxies in the linear alignment model or to gravitational lensing, which reflect purely the tidal shear components perpendicular to the line of sight.